API Reference

 param strict_validation:

-If True, raises an error when orphaned facts are detected.
+If True, raises an error when facts are lost — orphaned facts (FilingIndicatorValueError) or, from the fact reconciliation census, facts matching no table / elements not recognised as facts (FactReconciliationError).
 If False, emits a warning and continues.
 Only relevant when validate_filing_indicators=True.
 Default is True.

 return: